soartech/soar-language-server/README.md

   will show the comments immediately preceding its definition.
 * **Error and Warning Reporting**: All code is actually executed in an internal JSoar instance.
 If this produces any errors or warnings, these are captured and displayed within the IDE.
-Currently the location is not very precise (e.g., it will highlight an entire rule, not the part of the rule causing a problem).
 The IDE attempts to continue past errors so that the analysis is as complete as possible.
 * **Rename**: Tcl variables can be renamed, and the known instances are all updated.